I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/nf-hbaapi-hba-getpersistentbindingv2.md

 ## -remarks
 <p>The <b>HBA_GetPersistentBindingV2</b> routine retrieves a set of bindings between operating system and FCP identifiers for the logical units that the HBA referenced by <i>HbaHandle </i>can enumerate on the port specified by <i>HbaPortWWN</i>.
 The bindings that <b>HBA_GetPersistentBindingV2</b> retrieves persist across reboots of the operating system.</p>

-<p>This routine is similar to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556095">HBA_GetFcpPersistentBinding</a> routine.
-The key difference is that the bindings that <b>HBA_GetPersistentBindingV2</b> returns include a logical unit ID descriptor (LUID) derived from vital product data retrieved with a SCSI inquiry command.
-If the vital product data for a logical unit provides more than one LUID, then the LUID that <b>HBA_GetPersistentBindingV2</b> returns depends on the types of LUIDs provided.
-For a complete explanation of how the LUID is chosen when more than one LUID is available, see the T11 committee's <i>Fibre Channel HBA API </i>specification.</p>

-<p>The <b>HBA_GetPersistentBindingV2</b> routine retrieves a set of bindings between operating system and FCP identifiers for the logical units that the HBA referenced by <i>HbaHandle </i>can enumerate on the port specified by <i>HbaPortWWN</i>.
-The bindings that <b>HBA_GetPersistentBindingV2</b> retrieves persist across reboots of the operating system.</p>

-<p>This routine is similar to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556095">HBA_GetFcpPersistentBinding</a> routine.
+<p>This routine is similar to the <a href="..\hbaapi\nf-hbaapi-hba-getfcppersistentbinding.md">HBA_GetFcpPersistentBinding</a> routine.
 The key difference is that the bindings that <b>HBA_GetPersistentBindingV2</b> returns include a logical unit ID descriptor (LUID) derived from vital product data retrieved with a SCSI inquiry command.
 If the vital product data for a logical unit provides more than one LUID, then the LUID that <b>HBA_GetPersistentBindingV2</b> returns depends on the types of LUIDs provided.
 For a complete explanation of how the LUID is chosen when more than one LUID is available, see the T11 committee's <i>Fibre Channel HBA API </i>specification.</p>

 ## -requirements
 <table>